birdoptera/S4B_Final_Project/README.md

 ## Default Models and Climate Data

-We are sourcing our climate projection data from CMIP5, the Coupled Model Intercomparison Project This specifically uses the GFDL data set from NOAA, with the representative concentration pathway (rcp) (how severe the climate change is expected to be based on how much greenhouse gases are emitted.
+We are sourcing our climate projection data from CMIP5, the Coupled Model Intercomparison Project This specifically uses the GFDL data set from NOAA, with the representative concentration pathway (rcp; how severe the climate change is expected to be based on how much greenhouse gases are emitted.
 85 is the most extreme projection), with the year set to 50.
-There are other models, rcp, and year available, The options are given in the documentation for 'raster' and can be altered within the script to suit your purposes.
+There are other models, rcps, and years available.
+The options are given in the documentation for 'raster' and can be altered within the script to suit your purposes.

 # Testing

 Before beginning testing, install the above dependencies in R 3.5.1.
-Then run the script in R. There will be a prompt asking for the genus and species of the species you wish to examine.
-For this test, use Myzus persicae, a species with good collection data.
+Then run the script in R. There will be two prompts asking for the genus and species, respectively, of the species you wish to examine.
+For this test, use "myzus" and "persicae", a species with good collection data.

 After each step and package there should have readout indicating which step has completed to allow for easier alterations to the script to help customization.

-The first step in this script is gathering species occurence data from iDigBio and GBIF.
+The first step in this script is gathering species occurrence data from iDigBio and GBIF.
 We recommend testing that this data is sufficient for your purposes before running the full script.

 Next niche information (such as soil type and landuse) is downloaded for the US.
 Again, this script is specifically for the US